 Lindblad Legacy Anchored in Conservation

-Swiss expedition pioneer Sven-Olof Lindblad and his American wife, Kristin Lindblad, discuss the importance of responsible tourism and how travellers can protect and give back to the environment.
+Swiss-born expedition pioneer Sven-Olof Lindblad and his American wife, Kristin Lindblad, a distinguished photographer, speak to Angela Dansby about the importance of responsible tourism and how travellers can protect and give back to the environment.

-Based in Maui and Charleston, S.C., but often traveling the world, the Lindblads are hard to catch but happy to share their experiences and wisdom.
+Based in Maui and Charleston, S.C., but often travelling the world, the Lindblads are hard to catch but happy to share their experiences and wisdom.

 What inspired your respective interests in cultural and environmental protection?